 Despite his apparent hobby of plumbing the depths of his nightmares, it wasn’t so much courage that he radiated, but the characteristic precision and discipline of the German psyche.
 Not a god or a hero, no, he was too absurd for that.
 His infallibility came from being just too competent to die.

-Our first dive at Phi Phi was good.
+Our first dive at Phi Phi was nice.
 To my mind, the visibility was rather poor, but then again, I got certified in Malta’s spectacularly clear waters, and for those who are used to Malta and the crystal clear Caribbean, Thailand will come as a disappointment.
 But we did see a big sea turtle and a seahorse (our new German friend was busy photographing the sea turtle and missed it!).
 The second dive spot was a drift dive along a large wall filled with enormous schools of fish.
 The water was warm, the fish were plentiful, and with this guy around, I knew we were in good hands.

-He then rather abruptly switched to English after lunch was passed out, asking the others how their dives had gone, and then launched into his scuba-dive hero spiel, repeating much about what he had told us to a new audience, who like we had been, were also captivated with his absurdist extremism and contagious enthusiasm.
+He then rather abruptly switched to English after lunch was served, asking the others how their dives had gone, and then launched into his scuba-dive hero spiel, repeating much about what he had told us to a new audience, who like we had been, were also captivated with his absurdist extremism and contagious enthusiasm.

 The ride back into port was much more fun for everyone, with Holger, as he finally introduced himself, taking center stage, bouncing around on deck in his red speedo and Santa Claus hat (it was, after all, Christmas Eve).
 With him on stage, a new vibe flooded in, like high tide, sweeping everyone on board along with it.